sandreae/bootleg-spatial-recall/content/howto.md

 <br>

 Trim the recording so it starts right at the beginning of the sound, and ends when the decay of the sound has finished.
-For a more in-depth how-to you can read [this] guide.
+For a more in-depth how-to you can read <a href="/bsr-recording-guide.pdf">this</a> guide.

 <br>